TL;DR

 - Edit the listing, and click Update once completed.

-However, you can only modify available items and products that have not been getting sales.
+However, you can only modify available items and products that have not generated sales.
 If your ad is waiting to be approved, an order related to the ad is pending, or the ad has generated labels, or yielded a sale, they cannot be modified.

 Deleting Facebook Marketplace ads